SouthGreenPlatform/panache/README.md

 ## File format specifications

 Pañata is designed to visualise pangenomes, but there is no standard for the file format yet.
 Therefore *myFile.tsv* do not corresponds exactly to a universal file format either, and must have some specificities in order to work properly with Pañata.
+[Here](#representative-example) is an example.

 ### Nature of the data